MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 ### Set the maximum size of a user's OneDrive that can download automatically
 <a name="DiskSpaceCheckThresholdMB"> </a>

-This setting is used in conjunction with [Silently sign in users to the OneDrive sync client with their Windows credentials](use-group-policy.md#SilentAccountConfig) on devices that don't have OneDrive Files On-Demand enabled.
-Any user who has a OneDrive that's larger than the specified threshold (in MB) will be prompted to choose the folders they want to sync before the OneDrive sync client (OneDrive.exe) downloads the files.
+This setting is used in conjunction with [Silently sign in users to the OneDrive sync app with their Windows credentials](use-group-policy.md#SilentAccountConfig) on devices that don't have OneDrive Files On-Demand enabled.
+Any user who has a OneDrive that's larger than the specified threshold (in MB) will be prompted to choose the folders they want to sync before the OneDrive sync app (OneDrive.exe) downloads the files.

 In the **Options** box, click **Show** to enter the tenant ID and the maximum size in MB (from 0 to 4294967295).
 The default value is 500.